dekuNukem/daytripper/advanced_usage.md

 `photo of RX backside`

 Slide the Mode Select Switch on RX to `CUSTOM`, middle position.
-After this, `ALT + PAUSE` will be pressed when TX is triggered.
+Now `ALT + PAUSE` will be pressed when TX is triggered.

 This key combo normally doesn't do anything, but you can capture it with a software and then perform your own actions.